By Last Updated: June 3rd, 2026

 • Safari Bookmarks and Reading List

-• iCloud Backup which can include photos and video, downloaded apps, device settings and other data the account holder has backed up to iCloud
+• iCloud Backup, such as photos and videos, downloaded apps, device settings, and other data the account holder has backed up to iCloud

 • Credit card information

-• Logins and other information saved in the user’s keychain
+• Logins and other information are saved in the user’s keychain

 Follow the link to find out more about the data you can and can’t access as a Legacy Contact.